 Since 1997 the Preparatory Commission of the Comprehensive Nuclear-Test-Ban Treaty Organisation (CTBTO) has been operating in Vienna.
 A sophisticated data centre is attached to the secretariat.
 Lassina Zerbo took office as Executive Secretary in summer 2013.

 The Organisation of the Petroleum Exporting Countries (OPEC), founded in Baghdad in 1960, has been based in Vienna since 1965.
-This intergovernmental organisation is dedicated to coordinating its member countries’ oil producing policies, achieving stable prices for petroleum-producing countries and to assuring reliable economic supplies to consumer countries.
-The organisation consists of the ministerial Conference of the Organisation of the Petroleum Exporting Countries, the Governors’ Council and the Secretariat, headed by the Secretary General (Abdalla Salem El-Badri) who is appointed by the Conference.
+This intergovernmental organisation is dedicated to coordinating its member countries’ oil producing policies, achieving stable prices for petroleum-producing countries and insuring reliable oil supplies to consumer countries.
+The organisation consists of the OPEC Conference, the Board of Governors Secretariat, currently headed by the Secretary General (Abdalla Salem El-Badri) who is appointed by the OPEC Conference.

 The OPEC Fund for International Development (OFID), established by the OPEC Member Countries in January 1976 is also based in Vienna.
-The OPEC Fund (Director-General Suleiman Jasir Al-Herbish), which is financed through voluntary contributions derived from the member countries’ oil revenues, seeks to contribute to the development of Third World countries by offering loans and grants to non-OPEC developing countries and to international development agencies.
+The OPEC Fund under it's current Director-General Suleiman Jasir Al-Herbish, which is financed through voluntary contributions derived from the member countries’ oil revenues.
+It seeks to contribute to the development of Third World countries by offering loans and grants to non-OPEC developing countries and to international development agencies.

-The global successor to COCOM, the Secretariat of the Wassenaar Arrangement on export controls for conventional arms and dual-use goods and technologies, which started operating in 1997.
+The global successor to COCOM is the Secretariat of the Wassenaar Arrangement on export controls for conventional arms and dual-use goods and technologies, which started operating in Vienna in 1997.

 The European Monitoring Centre on Racism and Xenophobia was established in the same year by a EU Council regulation and took up office in Vienna in 1998.
-Following the Council Regulation Nr 168/2007, it was transformed into the European Fundamental Rights Agency (EFRA).
-Its current director, Morten Kjaerum, assumed his post on June 1, 2008.
+Following the Council Regulation Nr 168/2007, it was transformed into the European Fundamental Rights Agency (FRA).
+Having taken office on 16 December 2015, Michael O’Flaherty from Ireland is now Director of the FRA (European Union Agency of Fundamental Rights).
 It has been mandated with providing the European Union and its Member States with objective and comparable information on racist, xenophobic and anti-Semitic phenomena discernible at the European level.
-The Racism and Xenophobia European Network (RAXEN) was established to support the EFRA in the tasks generally related to the collection and provision of data.
+The Racism and Xenophobia European Network (RAXEN) was established to support the FRA in the tasks generally related to the collection and provision of data.

-A further step towards strengthening Vienna’s position as an official seat of international organisations was taken in 2002, when the liaison office of the Hague Code of Conduct against the Proliferation of Ballistic Missiles (HCOC) moved into its office on the premises of the Austrian Federal Ministry for Foreign Affairs.
-In the same year the European Space Agency (ESA) decided to establish the newly founded European Space Policy Institute (ESPI) in Vienna.
+By locating the Immediate Central Contact for The Hague Code of Conduct (HCoC) against the Proliferation of Ballistic Missiles at the Federal Ministry for Europe, Integration and Foreign Affairs in 2002, a further step was taken towards strengthening Vienna’s position as the seat and headquarters of international organisations.
+In the same year, the European Space Agency (ESA) decided to base the newly founded European Space Policy Institute (ESPI) in Vienna.

 In 2011 several International Organizations opened premises in Austria.
-Vienna’s profile as a platform for peace and security was underpinned by the establishment of the Vienna Center for Disarmament and Non-Proliferation (VCDNP), the UN Office for Disarmament Affairs (UNODA) and the opening of a liaison office of the International Peace Institute (IPI).
+Vienna’s profile as a platform for peace and security was underpinned by the establishment of the UN Office for Disarmament Affairs (UNODA).

 Since 2011 Vienna also hosts three offices of the World-Bank Group (International Bank for Reconstruction and Developement– IBRD, Multilateral Investment Guarantee Agency – MIGA, International Finance Corporation– IFC).
-Furthermore the International Organisation for Migration (IOM), which fosters the international cooperation in the realm of migration established a regional office in Vienna in the same year.
-The liaison office has a special focus on Eastern- and Southeastern-Europe as well as Central Asia.
+Furthermore, the International Organization for Migration (IOM) which fosters the international cooperation in the realm of migration established a regional office in Vienna in the same year.
+The liaison office has a special focus on Eastern and Southeastern Europe as well as Central Asia.

 Moreover the King Abdullah Bin Abdulaziz International Centre for Interreligious and Intercultural Dialogue (KAICIID) was inaugurated in 2011.